-What types of retirement plans require minimum distributions?
+What types of retirement plans are subject to RMDs?

-The RMD rules apply to your Traditional IRA and IRA-based plans such as the SEPs, SARSEPs, and SIMPLE IRAs.
-The RMD rules also apply to all employer sponsored retirement plans, including profit-sharing plans, Traditional and Roth 401(k) plans, 403(b) plans, and 457(b) plans as well.
+The RMD rules apply to tax-deferred plans, such as the Traditional IRA, SEPs, SARSEPs, and SIMPLE IRAs.
+The RMD rules also apply to all employer sponsored retirement plans, including profit-sharing plans, Traditional and Roth 401(k) plans, 403(b) plans, and 457(b) plans.

-Per the SECURE Act of 2020, you must take your first required minimum distribution for the year in which you turn 72 years old.
-However, the first distribution can be delayed until April 1 in the year following the year in which you turn 72.
+Per the SECURE Act of 2020, you must take your first required minimum distribution the year you turn 72 years old.
+However, the first distribution can be delayed until April 1st the following calendar year.
 The deadline for all subsequent years is December 31st of the same calendar year.

-How is the amount of the required minimum distribution calculated?
+How is the amount of the RMD calculated?

-If you have more than one account, an RMD is calculated for each individual retirement account.
-The calculation is done by dividing the previous year’s balance by a life expectancy factor that the IRS publishes in Tables in Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
+An RMD must be calculated for each individual retirement account.
+The calculation is done by dividing the previous year’s balance of the account by a life expectancy factor that the IRS publishes in Tables in Publication 590-B, Distributions from Individual Retirement Arrangements (IRAs).
 Choose the life expectancy table to use based on your situation.

 - Joint and Last Survivor Table - use this if the sole beneficiary of the account is your spouse and your spouse is more than 10 years younger than you